What's Included in the Price

 Adelaide-Specific Considerations

-Adelaide's housing mix and soil conditions create specific considerations for floor tiling work.
+Adelaide's housing mix and soil conditions create specific considerations for floor tiling that differ from other capitals.

-Reactive clay soils.
-This is the single most important local factor.
-Suburbs including Salisbury, Elizabeth, Parafield Gardens, and parts of the southern suburbs (Hackham, Morphett Vale) sit on reactive clay.
+Reactive clay soils (Salisbury, Elizabeth, Parafield Gardens, Hackham, Morphett Vale, parts of Modbury).
+This is the single most important local factor for floor tiling in Adelaide.
 During dry summers, the clay shrinks and the slab contracts.
 During wet winters, it expands.
-This seasonal cycle cracks rigid floor tiles and breaks grout lines.
-In reactive clay areas, your tiler should use a flexible adhesive and install more frequent movement joints than the standard 4.5m intervals.
+This seasonal cycle can cause slab movement of 20–40mm in H1/H2 classified sites.
+Rigid tiles on standard adhesive will crack under this movement.
+In reactive clay areas, your tiler should use a flexible (polymer-modified) adhesive and install more frequent movement joints than the standard 4.5m intervals.
 Ask specifically about this during the quoting process.
+A tiler who works regularly in Adelaide will know which suburbs are affected and adapt their specification accordingly.

-Post-war suburbs.
-Glenelg, Marion, Edwardstown, Campbelltown.
+Post-war suburbs (Glenelg, Marion, Edwardstown, Campbelltown, Plympton).
 Homes from the 1950s–1970s typically have concrete slabs in reasonable condition.
 Floor tiling is straightforward unless the slab has cracked from clay movement.
+These suburbs often have small-format ceramic tiles (100x100mm or 150x150mm) set in mortar from the original build.
+Removing these is standard but adds a day to the timeline.

-Newer estates.
-Mawson Lakes, Seaford, Golden Grove, Munno Para.
+Newer estates (Mawson Lakes, Seaford, Golden Grove, Munno Para, Craigburn Farm).
 Modern concrete slab construction with flat, stable floors.
 These homes sit at the lower end of the range for floor tiling.
 Open-plan layouts of 40–60m2 are common, and large-format porcelain tiles are the popular choice.
+Check soil classification on your building's site report if available, as some newer estates in the north and south are still on reactive clay.

 Hiring a Licensed Tiler in SA